DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

 ```
 #### Creating Partial Views

-One that was created I created the file ```Page1Form.cshtml``` which would contain the partial view that was the login form.
-For this I used a similar interface from my Homework 2 project.
-This would provide the user with instructions when they clicked on a help button.
+Then I created the file ```Page1Form.cshtml``` which would contain the partial view that was the login form.
+I used a similar interface from my Homework 2 project, one which would provide the user with instructions when they clicked on a help button.
 I used Bootstrap form examples.

 ```html
 <div class="well well-form">